Kylin-Network/kylin-collator/README.md

    - On the parathreads tab you should see your paraid with a lifecycle status of `Onboarding`
    - After onboarding is complete you will see your parachain registered on the Overview tab
 2. Verify parachain is producing blocks
-   - Navigate to the collator node's custom endpoint 9942
+   - Navigate to the collator's custom endpoint 9942
    - Select `Network` -> `Explorer`
    - New blocks are being created if the value of `best` and `finalized` are incrementing higher